jtabke/surfreport/CONTRIBUTING.md

 - **API Testing**:
   When modifying `surfline.py`, test against the Surfline API endpoints listed in `Endpoints(Enum)`.
 Mock API responses for consistent testing if possible.

+## Release Process

+- **Bump version and changelog locally**:
+  Use Commitizen to update `pyproject.toml` and `CHANGELOG.md`, which also creates the git tag (e.g., `cz bump --changelog`).
+- **Push commits and tags**:
+  After reviewing the changes, run `git push origin <branch> --follow-tags` so the semantic tag (format `X.Y.Z`) reaches GitHub.
+- **Automated publish**:
+  Tag pushes trigger the `Publish Release` workflow, which verifies the changelog entry, extracts the matching section for GitHub release notes, builds the distributions with `uv`, and publishes to PyPI via the trusted publisher configuration.
+No manual uploading is required as long as the changelog contains a matching `## X.Y.Z` heading.

 ## Roadmap and Feature Ideas